C242-PS249/Cloud-Computing/README.md

 ### API Features:
 - Predict Batik Class

-    Enable user tu upload an image to predict batik class.
+    Enable user to upload an image to predict batik class.
 - Metadata:

     Users can view comprehensive details about each batik pattern, helping them understand its origin, philosophy, and history